ImageMagick/Usage-Markdown/layers/index.md

 As we have previously noted, ImageMagick does not deal with just one image, but a sequence or list of images.
 This allows you to use IM in two very special image processing techniques.

-You can for example think of each image in the list as a single frame in time, so that the whole list can be regarded as being a *Animation*.
+You can, for example, think of each image in the list as a single frame in time, so that the whole list can be regarded as being an *Animation*.
 This will be explored in other IM Example Pages.
 See [Animation Basics](../anim_basics/).